 The cushions have oval-shaped openings that work well as an ear-surrounding or over-the-ear design.
 Much better for disc jockeys than earbuds.

-Drivers Rest Very Close to Ear Entrance
+The Drivers on the Sony MDR-V500DJ Headphones Rest Very Close to Ear Entrance

 Adjustable Size Headband